 Social Media Stats

-I like stats and tracking progress, so here are my numbers for 2019.
+While this isn’t really writing related, I know I like to see how other people do it, and I like stats and tracking progress, so, probably more for me than you, here are my numbers for 2020.
 I tried to be both engaged and engaging, while still invested in upping my content creation in all mediums.
+As always, some weeks were better than others.
+Honestly?
+Some MONTHS were better than others.

-This year I maintained my streak of blogging at least once a week and kept up with the vlogging.
-(My Goodreads stats are books added to my library, the last 2 years are the books I’ve read.)
-(My FB page wouldn’t give my year stats and stopped letting me scroll in mid-2016, so, those stats are incomplete, but I can compare to the last 2 years.)
+This year I maintained my streak of blogging once a week, and almost hit twice a week, plus I kept up with the vlogging and started turning the vlog into a podcast.
+(My Goodreads stats are books added to my library, the last 3 years are the books I’ve read.)
+(My FB page wouldn’t give my year stats and stopped letting me scroll in mid-2016, so, those stats are incomplete, but I can compare to the last 3 years.)

-As targeted last year, I maintained my average of posting on Instagram twice a week.
-And started posting at least weekly to Pinterest.
+As targeted the past two years, I maintained my average of posting on Instagram twice a week.
+And started posting at twice a week to Pinterest – mostly automated from my blog and youtube channels.
+Tumblr content is just Instagram and blog reshares, and LinkedIn is just blog reshares.

 Account Break Down